 There are a large number of hiking trails on the Titlis.
 They range from easy and leisurely hikes to demanding trekking tours.
 The longest hiking trail goes over 21 km, the longest mountain hiking trail over 24 km.
 Glacier tours in midsummer are increasingly difficult due to glacier retreat and you should therefore only undertake them with a mountain guide.

-The activities on Titlis are very diverse in winter and additional ski and drag lifts facilitate access to the mountain.
-Most winter attractions on Titlis are open from December to April.
+The activities on Mount Titlis are very diverse in winter and additional ski and drag lifts facilitate access to the mountain.
+Most winter attractions are open from December to April.

 The most popular winter activities at Titlis include: